Table of Contents

 Respond to certain IRS notices about math errors, offsets, and return preparation.

-Form 1040EZ is not considered a valid return unless you sign it.
+Form 1040EZ isn't considered a valid return unless you sign it.
 If you are filing a joint return, your spouse also must sign.
 If your spouse cannot sign the return, see Pub.
 501. Be sure to date your return and enter your occupation(s).
 If you have someone prepare your return, you are still responsible for the correctness of the return.
 If your return is signed for you by a representative, you must have a power of attorney attached that specifically authorizes the representative to sign your return.
 To do this, you can use Form 2848.
 If you are filing a joint return as a surviving spouse, see Death of a Taxpayer in Section 1, earlier.

 ||Enter the correct social security number for you and your spouse, if married, in the space provided on Form 1040EZ?
 Check that your name and SSN agree with your social security card.|